pstaabp/example/README.md

 # example

-This is my exammple repository.
+This is my example repository.